Story Time for Preschoolers

 The Best Books for Busy Minds

-Preschoolers like books that tell stories; they're also increasingly able to turn paper pages and sit still, so longer picture books are a good choice for this age group.
-Continue to read your child books with predictable texts and familiar words, but also include those with a richer vocabulary and more complicated plots.
-Consider reading chapter books that take more than one session to finish.
+Preschoolers like books that tell stories.
+They also can turn pages and sit still, so longer picture books are a good choice.
+Continue reading books with repetitive lines and familiar words, but also include those with a richer vocabulary and plots that are more complicated.
+Consider reading chapter books that take more than one sitting to finish.

 Kids are curious and like reading books about other kids who look and act like them, but also want stories with kids who live in different places and do different things.
-Expose your child to many characters and talk about how they act and what decisions they make.
-Include talking animals, monsters, and fairies to stimulate your little one's vast imagination.
+Expose your child to many characters and talk about how they act and what choices they make.
+Include talking animals, monsters, and fairies to stimulate your child's imagination.

-Pick nonfiction books that talk about a single subject of interest to your child — owls, the ocean, puppies, the moon — especially if they have great illustrations.
+Pick nonfiction books that talk about something of interest to your child — owls, the ocean, dinosaurs, the moon — especially if the book has great illustrations.
 And don't forget poetry — preschoolers still love rhymes.
 This age group is starting to enjoy jokes, so silly poems or songs will be a huge hit.

-Wordless picture books that convey meaning through the illustrations are also a must.
-Once the two of you have been through a wordless book a couple of times, your child will most likely begin telling you the story — and may even be found "reading" the story to favorite stuffed animals or dolls.
+Wordless picture books that tell a story only with illustrations are also great.
+After the two of you have been through a wordless book a couple of times, your child will most likely begin telling you the story — and may even be found "reading" the story to favorite stuffed animals or dolls.

-Try homemade books too — photo albums with captions and scrapbooks captivate preschoolers.
-When your child makes drawings, ask him or her to tell you what they are, label them, and then assemble them into a "book" that you can read together.
-You can even laminate the pages and have fun creating book covers so that they will last for years to come.
+Try homemade books too — photo albums with captions and scrapbooks excite preschoolers.
+When your child makes drawings, ask him or her to tell you what they are, label them, and then put them into a "book" that you can read together.
+Have fun creating book covers so that they will last for years.

-Books aren't the only things your preschooler will love to read — magazines with lots of pictures and catalogues also are appealing.
-And ask people your child loves to send letters, postcards, or e-mails.
+Books aren't the only things your preschooler will love to read — magazines with lots of pictures also are enjoyable.
+And ask people your child loves to send letters, postcards, texts, or e-mails.
 Read these together and keep them in a special box where your child can look at them.

 Other Ways to Encourage Book Time

-Read-aloud time isn't the only opportunity your child should have to spend time with books — preschoolers love to choose and look at books on their own.
-Keep books in a basket on the floor or on a low shelf where your child can reach them easily and look at them independently.
-Keep some books in the car and always have a few handy in your bag for long visits to the doctor or lines at the post office.
+Read-aloud isn't the only time your child can spend with books — preschoolers love to choose and look at books on their own.
+Keep books in a basket on the floor or on a low shelf where your child can reach them easily and look at them alone.
+Keep some books in the car and always have a few in your bag for long visits to the doctor or lines at the post office.

-At this age consider fostering independent reading by putting a reading lamp bedside so your child can look at books for little while before going to sleep.
-And kids who have just given up naps can be encouraged to spend "quiet time" looking at books on their own.
+At this age, encourage independent reading by putting a reading lamp next to your child’s bed so your child can look at books for a little while before going to sleep.
+And kids who have just given up naps can be encouraged to spend quiet time looking at books on their own.